Skip to content

 What to Watch Out For

-Even small mistakes in tuning can break the illusion of natural speech.
+Even small mistakes in tuning can break the sense of natural speech.
 Here are the most common pitfalls:

 Real‑World Audio Demo